 With romantic views and exciting activities, the Bahamas has always been imagined as the perfect getaway.
 Known for its tropical climate, the island nation boasts of scenic beaches that are available all year round, making it the perfect paradise for those who are trying to escape the heat – or the chilling cold.
 However, aside from its famous beaches, There are several reasons to visit the Bahamas, the Bahamas is also willing to share its rich history and culture.
 Perhaps the most interesting among these islands is the unexplored haven that is Andros.

-Spanning an area of approxomately 2,300 square miles, Andros is the largest among the Bahamian islands.
+Spanning an area of approxomately 2,300 square miles, Andros is the largest among the Bahamian islands, is also the most popular one and that is why in the near future a marine construction will be done.
 Although an archipelago composed of islands and cays, it is considered a single island for political reasons.
 Despite its size, it is actually the least developed among all the islands – making it rich in undisturbed marine life, flora and fauna.
 It is also home to underwater caves and what is believed to be a prehistoric riverbed, thus, giving it the nickname as the natural wonder of the Bahamas.

 The island was originally inhabited by the Lucayan Indians.
 When the Spaniards arrived following their quest for exploration, they brought diseases along with them that the Lucayans were not immune to.
 Eventually, their number started decreasing until they finally became extinct.
 Years later, Britain also arrived and disputes over the island ensued.
 Finally, in 1783, a treaty was signed which gave Britain control over the Bahamas.